- Why is the Department of Health Care Services (DHCS) reprocessing fee-for-service pharmacy claims for covered outpatient drugs?

 - What Remittance Advice Detail (RAD) code will be used for these adjustments?

-These adjustments will appear on RAD forms beginning May 30, 2019, with RAD code 0812: Covered Outpatient Drug Retroactive Payment Adjustment.
+These adjustments will appear on RAD forms beginning with the February 15, 2021, warrant date, with RAD code 0812: Covered Outpatient Drug Retroactive Payment Adjustment.

 - How will the iterations and checkwrites work together to complete all of the claim adjustments over this period?